List of amphibians and reptiles of Saint Vincent

 Saint Vincent lies to the north of the Grenadines island chain.

 This is a list of amphibians and reptiles found on the island of Saint Vincent, located in the Caribbean Lesser Antilles.
 It is the main island of the nation Saint Vincent and the Grenadines.

 Amphibians

 There are four species of amphibian on Saint Vincent, one of which was introduced.
-One species, Eleutherodactylus shrevei, is endemic.
+One species, Pristimantis shrevei, is endemic.